A lot of businesses are starting to take their content marketing campaigns seriously.

 This is similar to the Brian Dean approach known as the ‘Skyscraper method.’

 It’s also worth following the social media channels of your competitors, as any updates related new content will often be posted there.

 Let’s next look at what needs to be done once you have a good sense of what needs to be created.

 Once you’ve settled on a topic for your content, you then need to think about creating the content in question.

 Content creation can come in many forms.

-We’re going to quickly have a look at all the forms of content that you can create and how you can get the best out of each type.
+We’re going to quickly have a look at all the forms of content that you can create and how you can get the best out of each type of content.

 The most common form of online content creation is generally a blog post.

-Blog posts can be a good starting point when it comes to content creation and you’ll see below that 60% of B2B content marketers list it as their most effective form of content.
+Blog posts can be a good starting point when it comes to content creation, growing brand awareness, and launching your marketing campaign.
+You’ll see below that 60% of B2B content marketers list it as their most effective form of content.